Civil Defense

 Fire Hazards (mp3)

 If there is ever a nuclear emergency, special fire precautions should be taken, particularly if you plan to use a home shelter.This one has a different announcer.
-I just love the way he says "shelterrrr", "waterr" and "firrre".
+He has an interesting way that he says "shelterrrr", "waterr" and "firrre".

 Follow Official Instructions (mp3)